sdsu-comp526/fall24/syllabus.md

 We'll move to the concepts of stability and backward stability.

-Next up will be interpolation and then differentiation.
+Next up will be an introduction on linear algebra, interpolation and then differentiation.

 We'll move on to integration and finally numerical solution of differential equations.